 Set up a VPN from a provider

-Most consumer-level VPNs come in the form of convenient apps that are very easy to download, install, and set up.
+Most consumer-level VPNs (virtual private networks) come in the form of convenient apps that are very easy to download, install, and set up.
 The VPN market is highly competitive, and providers are constantly refining their respective apps so that they're as intuitive as possible.
 There’s not a whole lot for you to do when it comes to setting up a VPN that you’ve purchased from a provider.

 AVG Secure VPN is a self-contained, easy-to-use app that takes all the guesswork out of how to set up a VPN on Windows.
 But whichever VPN you choose, simply follow its installation procedure after downloading it onto your PC.
 Then, assuming you’ve created an account with a premium VPN service, you’ll need to log in with your username and password.

 From that point on, you’ll enjoy secure, private browsing with your new VPN!

 1. Choose a VPN service

 VPNs offer a wide range of advantages compared to proxies and Tor, but whenever you connect to the internet via a third party, you’re entrusting your data to someone else.
 Here are a few things to consider when choosing a virtual private network provider:

 Privacy: Does the VPN provider promise not to keep any logs of your online activity?
 Pick one that explicitly states a no-logging policy.